List of Bless This House episodes

 Bless This House is a British television sitcom, created by Vince Powell and Harry Driver, and produced by Thames Television for ITV.
 It stars Sid James, Diana Coupland, Robin Stewart, Sally Geeson, Anthony Jackson and Patsy Rowlands.
 The series was produced and directed by William G. Stewart for its entirety, while Powell and Driver occasionally served as writers, as did notable British screenwriters, Carla Lane and Dave Freeman.

 The first seven episodes of Bless This House were shown in black and white due to the ITV Colour Strike which took place from 13 November 1970 to 8 February 1971.

-The remaining 58 episodes of Bless This House were shown in colour from 23 March 1971 until the show's end on 22 April 1976.
+The remaining 58 episodes of Bless This House were shown in colour from 23 March 1971 until the show's end on 22 April 1976, four days prior to Sid James' death.

 Four days after Bless This House ended with the 13th and final-ever episode of the sixth series, Sid James died from a heart attack after collapsing while on stage at the Sunderland Empire Theatre, aged 62.